-cause their consciousness is shrouded in Sanskaras or the accumulated imprints of past experience.
-In them the will-to-beconscious with which evolution started has succeeded in creating consciousness.
-But it does not arrive at the knowledge of the Oversoul, because the individual soul is impelled to use consciousness for experiencing Sanskaras instead of utilizing it for experiencing its own true nature as the Oversoul.
+It is only when consciousness is unobscured and unconditioned by any Sanskaras that the initial will-to-be-conscious arrives at its final and real fruition, and the infinity and the indivisible unity of the absolute is consciously realized.
+Human beings do not have self-illumination, because their consciousness is shrouded in Sanskaras or the accumulated imprints of past experience.
+In them the will-to-be-conscious with which evolution started has succeeded in creating consciousness.
+But it does not arrive at the knowledge of the Oversoul, because the individual soul is impelled to use consciousness for experiencing Sanskaras instead of utilising it for experiencing its own true nature as the Oversoul.

-The release from Sanskaras takes place in the follow five ways:
+The release from Sanskaras takes place in the following five ways:-